azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ## Frequently Asked Questions

 #### I am getting exception "DevOps Kit was configured to run with '***' policy for this subscription.
-However, the current command is using 'org-neutral' (generic) policy.Please contact your organization policy owner (***@microsoft.com) for correcting the policy setup."
+However, the current command is using 'org-neutral' (generic) policy.
+Please contact your organization policy owner (***@microsoft.com) for correcting the policy setup."

 When your subscription is running under Org policy, AzSK marks subscription for that Org.
 If user is running scan commands on that subscription using Org-neutral policy, it will block those commands as that scan/updates can give invalid results against Org policy.
 You may face this issue in different environments.
 Below steps will help you to fix issue

 **Local Machine:**

-- Run  "**IWR**" installation command shared by Policy Owner.
+- Run “**IWR**" installation command shared by Policy Owner.
 This will ensure latest version installed with Org policy settings

 - Run "Clear-AzSKSessionState" followed by any scan command and validate its running with Org policy.
 It gets dispayed at the start of command execution "Running AzSK cmdlet using ***** policy"

-**Continueous Assurance:**
+**Continuous Assurance:**

 - Run "Update-AzSKContinuousAssurance" command with Org policy.
-This will ensure that continueous assurance setup is configured with Org policy settings.
+This will ensure that continuous assurance setup is configured with Org policy settings.

 - After above step, you can trigger runbook and ensure that after job completion, scan exported in storage account are with Org policy.
 You can download logs and validate it in file under path <YYYYMMDD_HHMMSS_GRS>/ETC/PowerShellOutput.LOG.
 Check for message during start of command "Running AzSK cmdlet using ***** policy"

 **CICD:**
 - You need to configure policy url in pipeline using step **5** defined [here](https://github.com/azsk/DevOpsKit-docs/tree/master/03-Security-In-CICD#adding-svts-in-the-release-pipeline)

 - To validate if pipeline AzSK task is running with Org policy.
 You can download release logs from pipeline.
 Expand "AzSK_Logs.zip" --> Open file under path "<YYYYMMDD_HHMMSS_GRS>/ETC/PowerShellOutput.LOG" --> Check for message at the start of command execution "Running AzSK cmdlet using ***** policy"

-If you want to run commands with Org-neutral policy only, you can delete tag(AzSKOrgName_{OrgName}) present on AzSKRG and run the commands.
+If you want to run commands with Org-neutral policy only, you can delete tag (AzSKOrgName_{OrgName}) present on AzSKRG and run the commands.

 If you are maintaining multiple Org policies and you want to switch scan from one policy to other, you can run Set/Update commands with '-Force' flag using policy you wanted to switch.

+#### Latest AzSK is available but our Org CA are running with older version

+AzSK keeps on adding and enhancing features with different capabilities to monitor Security compliance for Org subscriptions.
+During these enhancement in new releases, it may include latest features and some breaking changes.
+To provide smoother upgrade and avoid policy breaks, AzSK provides feature for Org policy to run AzSK with specific version by using configuration present in AzSK.Pre.json.
+This configuration is referred in multiple places for installing Org supported AzSK version in different environments like Installer (IWR) (Installs AzSK in local machine), RunbookCoreSetup (Install AzSK in CA).
+You need to update property "CurrentVersionForOrg" in AzSK.Pre.json to latest available version after validating if Org policy is compatible with latest AzSK version.

-#### We have configured baseline controls using ControlSettings.json on Policy Store, But Contineous Assurance(CA) is scanning all SVT controls on subscription
+#### We have configured baseline controls using ControlSettings.json on Policy Store, But Continuous Assurance (CA) is scanning all SVT controls on subscription

-Continuous Assurance(CA) is configured to scan all the controls.
+Continuous Assurance (CA) is configured to scan all the controls.
 We have kept this as a default behavior since Org users often tend to miss out on configuring baseline controls.
 This behavior is controlled from Org policy.
 If you observed, there are two files present in policy store, RunbookCoreSetup.ps1 (Responsible to install AzSK) and RunbookScanAgent.ps1 (Performs CA scans and export results to storage account).
 You can update RunbookScanAgent to make only baseline scan.
 (By passing -UseBaselineControls parameter to Get-AzSKAzureServicesSecurityStatus and Get-AzSKSubscriptionSecurityStatus commands present in RunbookScanAgent.ps1 file).

-#### Contineous Assurance(CA) is scanning less number of controls as compared with manual scan
+#### Continuous Assurance (CA) is scanning less number of controls as compared with manual scan
  CA automation account runs with minimum privileges i.e. 'Reader' RBAC permission and cannot scan some controls that require more access.
  Here are a few examples of controls that CA cannot fully scan or can only 'partially' infer compliance for: